First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

-To make sure an event was seen evenly between PMTs, and thus removing events that came from outside the detector that did not interact in the veto region a charge uniformity cut was applied.
-Charge uniformity $\mathcal{U}$ was defined as, $\mathcal{U} = E_{\text{largest PMT}} / \bar{E}_{\text{all PMT}}$, where $E_{\text{largest PMT}}$ is the largest PE observed in the PMTs that saw charge in the prompt region of the event, and $\bar{E}_{\text{all PMT}}$ is the average charge seen across all visible PMTs in the prompt region.
-A maximum value of $\mathcal{U} = 2.5$ was used.
-The value was determine by looking at the efficiency of \iso{57}{Co} and \iso{22}{Na} data.
-The \iso{22}{Na} and \iso{57}{Co} excesses over background increased by about 5\% with the charge uniformity cut.
+To insure an event is treated equally between PMTs, and thus removing events that come from outside the detector that do not interact in the veto region, a charge uniformity cut is applied.
+The charge uniformity $\mathcal{U}$ is defined as, $\mathcal{U} = E_{\text{largest PMT}} / \bar{E}_{\text{all PMT}}$, where $E_{\text{largest PMT}}$ is the largest PE observed in the PMTs that measured charge in the prompt region of the event, and $\bar{E}_{\text{all PMT}}$ is the average charge observed across all visible PMTs in the prompt region.
+A maximum value of $\mathcal{U} = 2.5$ is used.
+The value is determined by looking at the efficiency of \iso{57}{Co} and \iso{22}{Na} data.
+The \iso{22}{Na} and \iso{57}{Co} excesses over background increase by about 5\% with the charge uniformity cut.

 Lastly, as stated in Sec.~\ref{sec:simDMResponse}, the event length can be used as a proxy for particle identification.
-Dark matter and \iso{39}{Ar} simulations were used to create a figure of merit (FOM) that is shown in Fig.~\ref{fig:lengthCutFOM}.
-The FOM was calculated by taking the ratio of efficiency for dark matter divided by the square root of the efficiency for \iso{39}{Ar}.
-A cut of 48\,ns was chosen, and as Fig.~\ref{fig:cut_progression_energy} shows the event length cut has its biggest effect in the mid-to-high energy reconstruction.
+DM and \iso{39}{Ar} simulations were used to create a figure of merit (FOM) that is shown in Fig.\,\ref{fig:lengthCutFOM}.
+The FOM was calculated by taking the ratio of the DM efficiency divided by the square root of the \iso{39}{Ar} efficiency.
+A cut of 48\,ns was chosen and, as Fig.~\ref{fig:cut_progression_energy} shows, the event length cut has its biggest effect in the mid-to-high energy reconstruction.

-The selection cuts efficiency as a function of DAQ time is shown in Fig.~\ref{fig:cut_progression_time}.
-All cuts have a flat efficiency in the beam-out-of-time region, left of the short dashed vertical.
-The charge uniformity and event length cuts have the largest effect on the events just to the right of the beam ROI.
+The efficiencies for each selection criteria are shown as a function of DAQ time in Fig.\,\ref{fig:cut_progression_time}.
+All the selection criteria have a flat efficiency in the beam-out-of-time region, left of the short dashed vertical line.
+The charge uniformity and event length selection criteria have the largest effect (i.e., rejection) on the events just to the right of the beam ROI.

 The predicted background and beam ROI data observed for $17.894\times10^{20}$\, POT, or 56,860,679 triggers, is shown in Fig.~\ref{fig:dataDist}.